hsemple/pythongis_tutorials/docs/source/getting_started.rst

    :alt: ArcGIS Python Notebook

-3. The top section of the Python Window is called the transcript, and the bottom section is called the prompt.
+3. The top section of the Python Window is called the transcript.
+The bottom section is called the prompt.
 The transcript is initially blank.
 The transcript provides a record of previously entered code and its results.

 4. The prompt is where you type your code.
 When the Python window first opens, the message in the prompt reads Initializing Python interpreter, which means the window is getting ready to receive your code.
 After a few seconds the message is replaced with Enter Python code here, which means you can start typing your code.
-After you have opened the Python window for the first time, these messages don’t appear again in the current session.
 See this link for a tutorial.